Home

 Run the page by someone else who was at the event.
 Can they remember anything about the event that possibly you have forgotten?
 Extend a journaling block, make your title larger, add a charm, rubber stamp an image to go with your theme.

-Actually this is not just a beginners tip, but always a good idea to get a review from another set of eyes.
+Actually this is not just a beginners scrapbook advice tip, but always a good idea to get a review from another set of eyes.

 Copy Someone Else's Layout